EwanDouglas/EwanDouglas/README.md

 ## Overview

-Welcome to my repository!
-My name is Ewan, a recent graduate in Computer Information Systems (CIS) with a passion for cybersecurity.
+My name is Ewan, a recent graduate in Computer Information Systems (CIS) with a passion for IT and cybersecurity.
 This repository serves as a portfolio to showcase my skills, projects, and achievements in the field of cybersecurity and information technology.

 ## Qualifications